ebaustria/regiaoSulTest/README.md

 python3 -m json_generator
 ```

 The first function call in ```json_generator.py``` reads ```local_coordinates_brazil.txt``` and ```gps_coordinates_brazil.csv```, parses the data in each file, and uses it to build a list of dictionaries that each contain a list of GPS coordinates and a list of corresponding timestamps for a vehicle.
 This list of dictionaries is then written to a JSON file called ```trips.json``` that can be used to visualize vehicle movement in deck.gl.
 The second function call in ```json_generator.py``` reads in each of the WKT linestring files, parses the data in them, and creates a list of dictionaries that each contain a route name, a color, and a list of the route's GPS coordinates in linestring form.
 This list is then written to a JSON file called ```routes_brazil.json``` that can be used to visualize the public transit lines in deck.gl.
 The third function call in ```json_generator.py``` reads ```stations.wkt``` and ```cities.wkt```, parses the data in each file, and builds a list of dictionaries that each contain a single pair of GPS coordinates.
 This list is then written to a JSON file called ```stops.json``` that can be used to visualize public transit stops in deck.gl.
 The third function call reads ```arrivals.txt``` (includes timestamps for when vehicles arrive at stops in the ONE) and ```gps_coordinates_brazil.csv```, parses the data in each file, and builds a list of dictionaries.
 Each dictionary contains a vehicle name, a set of coordinates, a single timestamp, and a color (RGB format).
 The list is written to a file called ```arrivals.json```, which is used to visualize the arrivals of vehicles at public transit stops in deck.gl.
-The final function call reads ```created_messages.txt``` and ```gps_coordinatesbrazil.csv``` and creates a file called ```creating_message.json``` which is used to visualize the creation of messages in the-ONE.
+The final function call reads ```messages.txt``` and ```gps_coordinatesbrazil.csv``` and creates a file called ```messages.json``` which is used to visualize messaging activity in the-ONE.
 This part of the visualization is still a work in progress.

 ## Visualizing the Data
 Create a remote repository and add it if you haven't already.
 Stage the five JSON files from the previous section to be committed, commit them, and push them to your remote: